Varna vs Burgas 2026: Which Bulgarian City Should You Visit?

 Burgas's central beach is longer and continuous, running about 2 km from the Sea Garden south to the new Magazia 1 cultural quarter, and it is genuinely free — no paid concession dominates the front.
 The southern resorts that Burgas serves (Sozopol, Dyuni, Sinemorets) sit on a more rugged coastline with smaller bays, clear water, and far less tower-block development than Sunny Beach.

 For pure swimming, Golden Sands wins on convenience and Sinemorets wins on scenery.
 Either city gives you a swimmable sea from late May to early October, with peak water temperatures of 24–26°C in late July and August.
+For a full breakdown of every beach accessible from Burgas — from the central free strip to Sozopol's coves — see our Burgas beaches guide.

 Climate and Swimming Season